• Skip to primary navigation

 a hand holding up a red vintage bottle brush tree to store

-storing bottle brush trees the right way will help to preserve the trees for many seasons
+storing your trees the right way will help to preserve them

 What was old has become new again.
 Bottle brush Christmas trees, once a popular holiday ornament in the 1950's, have become a beloved part of Christmas decor once again.